minprog/progik-old/30 Homework/40 Homework 4/30 Numeric Integration.md

 ## Starter code

-In this lab you will build a Python program that can compute the areas underneath arbitrary mathematical functions... (mathematicians call these integrals...)
+For the first part of this homework you will build a Python program that can compute the areas underneath arbitrary mathematical functions... (mathematicians call these integrals...)

 Doing this, you'll